lg17057/scholarship/templates/info.md

 added check to sign up page so an admin has to be logged in to create an account, not a teacher this will mean that an admin will have to presently over look the creation of an account

+--posible admin page features

+view admin/teachers accounts
+modify their data
+delete the accounts
+promote them to Admin, but not demote other admins to teacher etc view other admins?

+maybe buttons above the table that stay selected, one for edit and view teachers, one for view admins etc